pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

 -   In *New Essays*,

-> IXIV. ...
+> XIII. ...
 [A]n ellipse, and even a parabola or hyperbola, has some
 >     resem- blance to the circle of which it is a projection on a
 >     plane, since there is a certain precise and natural relationship
 >     between what is projected and the projection which is made from